hackrack/javascript/week_3/d4/notes/interview_tips.md

 collectively come up with a solution.
 The pairing will be a/A style, with a **driver** and **navigator** at any given time.
 This means that one person will be typing while the other will be making the decisions, switching back and forth between these roles.
-This pairing will be more structures than how we have been pairing so far in prep, but those communication skills you developed will translate.
+This pairing will be more structured than how we have been pairing so far in prep, but those communication skills you developed will translate.
 We'll practice this driver/navigator pairing a ton in week 4.
 Here some pairing rules to obey for now: